dboke/hello_world/README.md

 # hello_world
-This repository was created to learn hoe to create a repository
+This repository was created to learn hoe to create a repository.
+I am new to writing code and wish to improve.